MatteoOrganek/MatteoOrganek.github.io/content/week1.md

 ---
 ### > Operating System Selection

 I chose Fedora Server for the server side due to the fast, reliable performance and strong security defaults with no bloatware.
-Fedora has newer Linux kernels and server components, which is ideal for experimenting with modern features, additionally, SELinux is enforced by default, providing better out-of-the-box protection. [[4]](/references.md)
+Fedora has newer Linux kernels and server components, which is ideal for experimenting with modern features, additionally, SELinux is enforced by default, providing better out-of-the-box protection [[4]](/references.md).

 | Distribution    | Pros                                                                  | Cons                                             |
 |-----------------|-----------------------------------------------------------------------|--------------------------------------------------|